MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ### Updates from mixed on-premises and cloud locations (hybrid)

-With Microsoft Endpoint Configuration Manager it is possible to implement a hybrid model.
+With Microsoft Endpoint Configuration Manager, it is possible to implement a hybrid model.
 This scenario combines hosting a subset of sources (e.g. for the most commonly deployed languages) on distribution points with allowing the devices to acquire missing pieces from the Office CDN, e.g. for rarely used language packs.

-The hybrid approach has **advantages** in scenarios when limited internet bandwidth demands to host update sources on-premises, but a small subset of devices is e.g. running on a different update channel and would require the maintenance of a full update source file set.
+The hybrid approach has **advantages** in scenarios when limited internet bandwidth demands to host update sources on-premises, but a small subset of devices is e.g., running on a different update channel and would require the maintenance of a full update source file set.
 In this specific scenario, a hybrid approach might help by deploying updates for the majority of devices from on-premises locations, but while updates for the smaller subsets are still triggered through Microsoft Endpoint Configuration Manager, the source files are not available on distribution points and devices are allowed to fall back to the Office CDN in this case.

 The hybrid approach shares the same **disadvantages** as the on-premises approach, even so the complexity of source file maintenance is reduced in direct comparison.

 > [!NOTE]
-> Devices, which gets their updates signaled through Microsoft Endpoint Configuration Manager, can not leverage Delivery Optimization, even if the sources are pulled down from the Office CDN.
+> Devices, which gets their updates signaled through Microsoft Endpoint Configuration Manager, cannot leverage Delivery Optimization, even if the sources are pulled down from the Office CDN.
 This is a limitation of the download mechanism of Microsoft Endpoint Configuration Manager.

 ## Step 2: Choose your way to manage updates